jarusll/the-logs/index.md

 # 2022-05-05

 Dynamic programming & org-mode it is today.

 I haven't setup emacs as proper ide so I've been using vscode for leetcode.

 It happened again, Leetcode passed Wrong answer verdict for a working solution.
 This has happened multiple time and its frustrating.

 I'll be moving towards cpp for problem solving

 I have familiarized myself with debugging and now I can't live without it.
+Right now, the only dynamic language with good debugging support is Python.

 ![Image](/images/85f74287984d72c156b421909461417b.jpg)